Romello Height

-Romello Height (born April 13, 2001) is an American college football defensive end for the Texas Tech Red Raiders.
-He previously played for Auburn, the USC Trojans and for the Georgia Tech Yellow Jackets.
+Romello Height (born April 13, 2001) is an American professional football defensive end for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Texas Tech Red Raiders, the Auburn Tigers, the USC Trojans and the Georgia Tech Yellow Jackets.
+Height was selected by the 49ers in the third round of the 2026 NFL draft.

 Early life

-Height attended Dublin High School in Dublin, Georgia.
+Height was born on April 13, 2001, in Dublin, Georgia and attended Dublin High School.
 He was rated as a three-star recruit and committed to play college football for the Miami Hurricanes over other offers from Georgia Tech, Florida, and Kentucky.
 However, Height later flipped his commitment to play for the Auburn Tigers.

 College career

 Auburn

 As a freshman in 2020, Height played in just two games.
 In 2021, he notched 19 tackles with three being for a loss in nine games.
 After the season, Height entered his name into the NCAA transfer portal.

 USC

 Height transferred to play for the USC Trojans.
 During the 2022 season he appeared in just two games due to a shoulder injury.
 In 2023, Height recorded 20 tackles with six being for a loss and four sacks.
 After the season, he once again entered his name into the NCAA transfer portal.